nitish7562/Docker/Nitish_Docker.md

 ## Docker Architecture

 * Docker uses Client-Server architecture, which involves the 3 main components that are Docker Client, Docker Host, and Docker Registry.
 The Docker client communicates with the Docker daemon, which takes care of the building, running, and distributing the Docker containers.
 The Docker client and daemon can run on the same system or connect a client to a remote Docker daemon.
-They communicate using REST APIs, over UNIX sockets or a network interface.

 ![image](https://k21academy.com/wp-content/uploads/2021/04/image-16-1.png)

 **Docker Client :**
 * With the help of the docker client, the docker users can interact with the docker.
 The docker command uses the Docker API.
 The Docker client can communicate with multiple daemons.
-When a docker client runs any docker command on the docker terminal then the terminal sends instructions to the daemon.
 * The main objective of the docker client is to provide a way to direct the pull of images from the docker registry and run them on the docker host.

 **Commands used by Client :**